-Gulet, from the French golette (schooner), is a traditional Turkish broad-beamed wooden coastal sailing vesselwith a raised bow, a broad, flat stern, a main foremast and secondary mast aft.
+Gulet, derived from the French golette (or Schooner), is a traditional Turkish broad-beamed wooden coastal sailing vessel with a raised bow, a broad, flat stern, main foremast, and a secondary mast aft.

-These days Turkey’s wooden gulets are mostly configured as motor-sailers, with powerful diesel engines to provide primary power, and sails to provide additional power, or primary power in strong winds.
-This means you can sail silently when the wind allows, but go wherever you want reliably with motor power.
+Today, Turkey's wooden gulets are configured mostly as motor-sailers, with powerful diesel engines to provide primary power and sails to provide either additional power or primary power in the case of strong winds.
+This means, when the wind blows, you can sail silently and go wherever you want with reliable motor power.

-Gulets are particularly good as pleasure sailing vessels because of their broad beam, which gives them lots of deck space—particularly aft—and plenty of rooms for spacious cabins belowdecks.
+Gulets are particularly good as pleasure sailing vessels because of their broadbeam, which creates expansive deck space.

 Turkish gulets come in many sizes, from small 15-meter(50-foot)-long craft with the necessary equipment to large, luxurious 33-meter (108-foot) air-conditioned vessels with every convenience and luxury.

 A gulet may have from 3 to 12 two-person cabins (for 6 to 24 people), but 5- and 6-cabin vessels capable of sleeping 10 to 12 voyagers are most common.
 (The 2- or 3-person crew usually sleeps in a lazarette at the bow.)

 Many gulet cabins have private heads (toilets) and sinks, some even have private fresh-water showers, though communal showers are more common (if the vessel has a shower).